-I’ve recieved many books about skateboarding over the years, and they usually don’t make much of an impact on me.
-This one that came mystriously in the mail a couple weeks ago was at the ‘great book’ end of the spectrum.
+I’ve received many books about skateboarding over the years, and they usually don’t make much of an impact on me.
+This one that came mysteriously in the mail a couple weeks ago was at the ‘great book’ end of the spectrum.
 John O’Malley has put to print his matter of fact, and sometimes gritty recollections of the time when skateboarding went out on its own.

 The tales and writing style, at first, gave me some pause and got me wondering if I could make it through.
 It’s a bit rugged and stream of consciousness in formatting.
 But something really clicked on for me in about chapter 2 or 3 and I could not put the damn thing down.
 I read it late into the night on back to back nights after work and it was done.
 I really got to love this guy and his tales.
 There is so much historical information, illuminated with fantastic supporting photos (from Warren Bolster, Tracker, Bahne, Jim Goodrich, and many more) about the existence of skateboarding as it is today that I think its a must read for anyone with deep skateboarding roots.
 It’s stories will enlighten even a skateboarder who is not hardcore.
 It would probably even translate beyond just skateboarders…